Awards & Prizes

 Through the generosity of Lord Normanby, the Society of Dilettanti is able to offer annual awards for British students of Classical Studies at a British University for visiting classical sites and museums in Greece, Italy or the Eastern Mediterranean.
 The intention is that this should provide an opportunity to see and experience at first hand works of Classical art and architecture.
 Appropriate candidates would be undergraduates planning an independent visit to the Mediterranean in the summer vacation.

-Scholarships for 2016 will be £500.
+Scholarships for 2017 are expected to be £500.
 Applicants should give a brief account of their academic career and status, and provide a statement (roughly 500 words) of their reasons for applying, indicating the dates when the travel is planned and how the scholarship would be used.

 Applications must not exceed four A4 pages, including the CV and description of proposed travel, and should be sent in PDF format.